 There are hundreds to choose from due to various different customizations and modifications.
 Unfortunately the vast majority ship with proprietary software as standard.
 These are typically in the form of drivers to gain short term compatibility at the long term cost of your freedoms.

-These distros also use a 'repository' that allows you to easily install other software without having to find it directly online.
+These distros also use a 'repository' that allows you to easily install other software without having to find it directly online via a website.
 So while a distro can install with entirely free software, it is possible for you to install non-free via their repository without you even being aware of it.

 There are a few distros that run entirely on and supply only 100% free software.

-While this does limit the amount of hardware it will operate on, the machine it does work on will be running free software.
+While this does limit the amount of hardware it will operate on, the machines it does work on will be running entirely free software.

 We recommend this distro for beginners as it is the easiest to setup and work with.
 The interface is simple yet powerful and the software provided should meet most users needs.